Skip to main content

 • Your mood that day – To connect how you were feeling to the quality of your decisions.
 (Were you impatient?
 Overconfident?)

-• The type of trade – To figure out which strategies actually work for you and which don’t.
-If you're struggling to define a profitable approach, exploring a guide to the best TradingView strategy for crypto can provide a solid framework to test and journal about.
+• The type of trade – To figure out which strategies actually work and which don't.
+If you're struggling to define a profitable approach, a guide to TradingView strategies for crypto can provide a framework to test and journal about.

 • How well you stuck to your plan – To measure the gap between your rules and your real-time actions.

-Over weeks and months, this collection of details tells you a story that your profit/loss statement never can.
-It shows you why you win and why you lose, digging into the habits and psychology behind the numbers.
-That’s how you grow, not just as a trader, but as a decision-maker.
+Over weeks and months, this collection tells you a story that your P&L statement never can.
+It shows you why you win and why you lose.
+That's how you grow.

 Spotting the Habits That Quietly Shrink Your Profits

-Think of it like this.
-You might feel like Fridays are tough, but your journal could show your win rate is actually 35% on Friday afternoons compared to 62% on Tuesday mornings.
-That's not a feeling anymore—it's a fact you can work with.
-Or maybe you note down your mood each day and start to see that every trade you take on a "low confidence" day ends in the red.
-The journal isn't judging you; it's just showing you what's happening, so you can fix it.
+You might feel like Fridays are tough, but your journal could show a 35% win rate on Friday afternoons against 62% on Tuesday mornings.
+That's not a feeling — it's a fact you can act on.
+Or maybe you note your mood each day and see that every trade taken on a "low confidence" day ends in the red.

-Here are some of the most common patterns a good trading journal will shine a light on:
+Here are the common patterns a good trading journal will reveal:

-• Revenge Trading: You'll see a bunch of rushed, poorly thought-out trades clustered right after a big loss.
+• Revenge Trading: Rushed, poorly thought-out trades cluster right after a big loss.
 The journal makes this reaction impossible to ignore.

-• Shifting Stops Out of Hope: When you widen your stop-loss not because the chart changed, but because you really believe the trade will turn around.
-Your log of stop adjustments tells the emotional story.
+• Shifting Stops Out of Hope: You widen your stop-loss, not because the chart changed, but because you really believe the trade will turn around.
+Your stop-adjustment log tells the emotional story.

-• Leaving Money on the Table: You can compare your logged exit point with where the price went afterward.
+• Leaving Money on the Table: Compare your logged exit with where the price went afterward.
 If you're consistently jumping off winners too early, it's right there in black and white.

-• Overtrading Certain Days: By adding up your wins and losses for each day, you might find that you lose focus and trade too much every Wednesday, for instance.
+• Overtrading Certain Days: Add up wins and losses by day.
+You might find you lose focus every Wednesday afternoon.

-• Skipping Your Own Rules: If you rate how well you followed your own plan, a sudden drop in those scores is a bright red flag that you've gotten sloppy.
+• Skipping Your Own Rules: If you rate your plan adherence each trade, a sudden drop in those scores is a red flag.

 PatternWhat Your Journal ShowsThe Simple Fix

-Revenge TradingClustered losses after a single big loss.Implement a mandatory break after a certain loss threshold.
+Revenge TradingClustered losses after a single big loss.Mandatory break after a certain loss threshold.

-Moving Stop-LossesStop adjustments that don't match your initial chart notes.Make a rule: stops only move in the trade's favor (to breakeven), never wider.
+Moving Stop-LossesStop adjustments that don't match your initial chart notes.Stops only move in the trade's favor, never wider.

-Exiting Winners Too EarlyYour exit price is consistently reached long before the market stops moving in your direction.Test a trailing stop or a partial-profit target to let winners run.
+Exiting Winners Too EarlyExit price reached long before the market stops moving in your direction.Test a trailing stop or partial-profit target.

-OvertradingA high number of trades on specific days leads to a net loss.Set a strict max number of trades per day or session.
+OvertradingHigh trade count on specific days leads to a net loss.Set a strict max number of trades per session.

 Breaking Your ChecklistA drop in your "plan adherence" score.Print your checklist.
-Don't enter a trade unless every box is physically checked.
+Don't enter unless every box is checked.

 How to Build a Trading Journal That Actually Makes You Better